Low-energy unphysical saddle in polynomial molecular potentials

-The frequencies $\omega_a$ and higher-order force constants $\Phi_{ab...}$ of several molecules have been computed {\it ab-initio}, and sometimes refined by comparison with spectroscopic data.\cite{Lee97} For a simple molecule such as water, the force constants have been determined up to sixth order,\cite{Csaszar97} and for several polyatomic molecules the literature reports calculations of third and fourth-order force constants.\cite{Martin95,Miani00benz,Burcl03,Demaison03} Hereafter, we shall refer to the (finite) polynomial potential in Eq.~({\ref{Taylor}) as to the PP.
+The frequencies $\omega_a$ and higher-order constants $\phi_{ab...}$ of several molecules have been computed {\it ab-initio}, and sometimes refined by comparison with spectroscopic data \cite{Lee97}.
+For a simple molecule such as water, the anharmonic constants have been determined up to sixth order \cite{Csaszar97}, and for several polyatomic molecules the literature reports calculations of third and fourth-order constants \cite{Cizek93,Martin95,Koput98,Miani00benz,Burcl03,Demaison03,Yagi04}.
+It is widely recognized that the Taylor series should be used with caution, since it only converges within a limited radius \cite{Steele62}.
+The truncated series provides a locally accurate parametrization of the actual APES.
+Hereafter, we shall refer to the (finite) polynomial potential $V(q)$ in equation~(\ref{Taylor}) as to the PP.

 We consider the available data for the PP of several molecules.
 In all cases we find a saddle point of comparatively small energy, leading to an unphysical dissociative region where the potential is not bounded from below.
 We also find that, for most molecules, the potential well accomodates very few quantum levels up to the saddle energy.
 To our surprise, this problem seems to be neglected: its analysis is the main purpose of the present study.